linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Fixed Income Mathematics- Analytical and Statistical Processed.md

 Duration is a measure of a security's price sensitivity to a change in required yield.
 Because valuations are additive (i.e., the value of collateral is the sum of the floater and inverse floater values), durations (properly weighted) are additive as well.
 Accordingly, the duration of the inverse floater is related to the duration of the collateral and the duration of the floater.
 Specifically, the duration of an inverse floater will be a multiple of the duration of the collateral from which it is created.
 The multiple is the leverage.

-To understand this, suppose that a 10-year fixed-rate bond with a market value of  $400 million is split into a floater and an inverse floater with market values of$ 300 million and $100 million, respectively.
+To understand this, suppose that a 10-year fixed-rate bond with a market value of  \$400 million is split into a floater and an inverse floater with market values of\$ 300 million and \$100 million, respectively.
 Assume also that the duration of the collateral (i.e., the 10-year fixed-rate bond) is 7.
-Given this information, we know that for a 100 basis point change in required yield, the collateral's value will change by approximately 7%, or $28 million (7% × $400 million).
-Because the floater and inverse floater are created from the underlying collateral, the combined change in value of the floater and the inverse floater must be $28 million given a
+Given this information, we know that for a 100 basis point change in required yield, the collateral's value will change by approximately 7%, or \$28 million (7% × \$400 million).
+Because the floater and inverse floater are created from the underlying collateral, the combined change in value of the floater and the inverse floater must be \$28 million given a

 100 basis point change in required yield.
 The question becomes how we partition the change in value between the floater and the inverse floater.
-If the duration of the floater is small, as explained in this chapter, then the inverse floater must experience the full force of the  $28 million change in value.
+If the duration of the floater is small, as explained in this chapter, then the inverse floater must experience the full force of the  \$28 million change in value.
 For this to occur, the duration of the inverse floater must be approximately 28.
-A duration of 28 will mean a \(28\%$  change in the inverse floater's value for a 100 basis point change in required yield and a change in value of approximately \)28 million (28% × $100 million).
+A duration of 28 will mean a \(28\%$  change in the inverse floater's value for a 100 basis point change in required yield and a change in value of approximately \)28 million (28% × \$100 million).

 Notice from our illustration that the duration of an inverse floater is greater the collateral's term to maturity.
 For individuals who interpret duration in terms of years (i.e., Macaulay duration), this presents something of a puzzle.
 After all, how can a fixed-income security have a duration greater than the maturity of the collateral from which it is created?
 Of course, there is no puzzle.
 The confusion is the residue from continuing to think about duration in the context in which it was developed by Frederick Macaulay in 1938—as a measure of the average time taken by a bond, on a discounted basis, to return the original investment.
 The significance and interpretation of Macaulay duration lie in its link to bond price volatility.